 This matters because you really need to build up a base of loyal online students.
-Not only are these students the best way to keep your online teaching career ticking over but they're also the best part of the job!
-Getting to know your students and seeing how they progress over time is one of the most rewarding parts of the job for any teacher.
+Not only are these students the best way to keep your online teaching career going, but they're also the best part of the job!

 When will I get paid?

-Make sure you check not only when you can expect to get paid but also how long the transfer time is for international payments, so you know when any money should be available in your account.
+Make sure you check not only when you can expect to earn money by teaching online but also how long the transfer time is for international payments.
+So you know when any money should be available in your account.